Fox Sports (Australia)

 Fox Sports Australia Pty Limited (formerly Premier Media Group Pty Limited) is the division of Foxtel that owns and operates the Fox Sports television networks and digital properties in Australia.
 The group operates nine Fox Sports Channels as well as Fox Sports News, Fox Cricket, Fox League, Fox Footy, Watch AFL and Watch NRL.
-Fox Sports channels are available via Foxtel or Kayo.
-The group's main competitors are beIN Sports, ESPN, Optus Sport and Stan Sport.
-Unlike Fox Sports (United States) the group is not owned directly by the Fox Corporation.
-However News Corp which holds a 65% stake in Foxtel is Fox Corporation's sister company.
+Fox Sports channels such as Fox Netball are available via Foxtel or Kayo.
+The group's main competitors are beIN Sports, ESPN and Stan Sport.
+Unlike the American Fox Sports, the group is not owned directly by the Fox Corporation.
+However News Corp, which formerly held a 65% stake in Foxtel, was Fox Corporation's sister company until April 2025.
+Fox Sports Australia is now owned by DAZN.